 Former Top Chef Canada finalist Rich Francis is considered the country’s leading First Nations culinary talent, and he’s on a mission to redefine Aboriginal cuisine.

 That pursuit will bring him to Vancouver this weekend, when he’s hosting a series of pop-up dinners.

-Francis, a member of the Tetlit Gwich’in and Tuscarora Nations who’s originally from Six Nations, Ontario, is the driving force behind Cooking for Reconciliation.
+Francis, a member of the Tetlit Gwich’in and Tuscarora Nations who’s originally from the Northwest Territories, is the driving force behind Cooking for Reconciliation.

 It’s described as a "candid journey toward Truth and Reconciliation using indigenous foods to create a better understanding of pre-colonial Indigenous culture and the impact of colonization".

 Dinners take place on Friday and Saturday (March 3 and 4) at Skwachays Lodge (31 West Pender Street).
 The menu will incorporate Aboriginal medicines and preserves and feature Ocean Wise-certified seafood cooked in traditional methods.